walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 ```

 The stack frame starts at `0xffff8881d2067b38` (remember the stack grows downwards).
-The first position corresponds to the `rbp` push at the function preamble,
+The first position corresponds to the `rbp` push at the function preamble.
-we then count 6 positions to the right upwards and we reach the address
+We then count 6 positions upwards to the right and reach the address
 `0xffff8881d2067b08` whose value is `0xffff888300000044`.
 Since `statesnew` is an
 integer, we only count the first 32 bits and we finally find the
 value `0x44`.
 If we look at the